 - Explore what provision we have available in Surrey and elsewhere to meet these needs, the quality of that provision and how much it costs;

-- Understand the connection between our social care practice and demand within the system; and
+- Understand the connection between our practice and demand within the system; and

 - Identify key issues, priorities and intentions for our commissioning

 A full list of Surrey County Council's Commissioning Sufficiency Strategies, with annual plan updates, can be found in the table below:

 |2020 to 2025||Full Looked After Children (LAC) Sufficiency Strategy||2020 to 2025 Sufficiency Strategy (PDF)||Executive summary (PDF)|

 |2021 to 2022||Annual Sufficiency Plan Update to update on progress against full Sufficiency Strategy||2021 to 2022 Sufficiency Plan Update (PDF)||2021 to 2022 Executive Summary (PDF)|